 Craft Stories by Huma Adnan

-The handcrafted jewellery by the refugees is an expression of their personal journey.
-The artisans share their stories in the shape of the accessories.
+The handcrafted jewellery is an expression of their personal journey where artisans share their stories in the shape of accessories.
 Each piece is crafted with the resilience and passion of a heartwarming tale with the perfect balance of quality and design.

 “I first crossed over to Pakistan from Afghanistan 18 years ago.
 For eight years I lived in Quetta not doing much.
 Then I returned to Afghanistan before coming back here again, I will now stop cleaning dishes for other people.
 I have started earning enough for my children.
 But it is not this handsome earning that matters ' Instead, SHARIFA Bibi is “happy to become a part of the world that looked so inaccessible in the past.” said Sharifa from Qandahar, one of the skilled refugee artisans

 Muneeba Noor, a Rohingya refugee in Korangi and one of Sharifa’s students too, said that her family had been living in Karachi since even before she was born.
 “My father fled from Myanmar with my grandfather when that country was called Burma.
 It’s great that I have learnt a new craft, which is helping me earn some extra money, which my family can really use as my father has also passed away now,” she said.

 “We are so used to considering refugees as victims and weak people, as people who are hungry and in need of shelter – and don’t get me wrong, they are often all these things – but they should not make us forget that these are people like you and me and all of us with potential and skills that need to be nurtured, with hopes and aspirations that have been trampled by history and by events and by other people.
 And I think that tonight, in this environment that is so different from refugee camps and settings that it would be good to give them honour and dignity as they deserve,” Mr Filipo Grandi speaking in Islamabad at the Craft Srories showcase